withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Named Slots

-Slots can also be **named**.
+Inside of an Astro component, slots can also be **named**.
 Rather than a single `<slot>` element which renders _all_ children, named slots allow you to specify multiple places where children should be placed.

 ```astro
 // src/components/Wrapper.astro